RedHawk-1/autoclear/README.md

 Scheduled cleaning: Set intervals from 1 minute to 30 days

-Aggressive mode: More thorough cleaning (may impact some site functionality)
+Aggressive mode: More thorough cleaning (may impact some site functionality) Clears Download History

 Privacy Protection
 Removes tracking cookies and browsing fingerprints